Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Introduction

 Beyond parametric and semiparametric methods, nonparametric methods have also been developed.
-These approaches allow for using almost any flexible methods to estimate survival curves conditional on time-varying covariates \citep{Hubbard2000,Rotnitzky2005,VanderLaan2002,VanderLaan1998}.
+These approaches allow for using almost any flexible method to estimate survival curves conditional on time-varying covariates \citep{Hubbard2000,Rotnitzky2005,VanderLaan2002,VanderLaan1998}.
 Such flexibility is desirable because stringent parametric or semiparametric assumptions are not required, and such methods have become feasible with recent advances in machine learning techniques for censored data \citep{Ishwaran2008,Katzman2018,Kvamme2019,Westling2023}.
-However, these methods focus on estimating a marginal survival probability, or more generally, a summary of the marginal survival curve, with the aid of time-varying covariates, and such methods cannot be directly used to estimate a function such as the survival probabilities conditional on continuous covariates.
+However, these methods focus on estimating a marginal survival probability, or more generally, a summary of the marginal survival curve, with the aid of time-varying covariates, and such methods cannot be directly used to estimate the survival probabilities conditional on continuous covariates.
 A notable exception is \citet{Hubbard2000}, where the authors briefly mentioned the estimation of conditional survival probabilities but provided no convergence or robustness results.

-These works also fail to explicitly consider time-varying covariates collected on a fixed time scale and mainly focus on general time-varying covariates that may be measured continuously.
+The above works also do not explicitly consider time-varying covariates collected on a fixed time scale and mainly focus on general time-varying covariates that may be measured continuously.
 The discrete-time structure of time-varying covariates introduces additional convenience in nonparametric estimation compared to continuously measured time-varying covariates.
 Similar methods have also been developed for the case with only baseline covariates and no time-varying covariates \citep[e.g.,][]{Bai2013,Sjolander2017,Westling2023}.
-For discrete times, \citet{Rotnitzky2017} and \citet{Luedtke2017} proposed multiply robust (also called sequentially doubly robust) methods to estimate survival probabilities conditional on covariates.
+For discrete times, \citet{Rotnitzky2017} and \citet{Luedtke2017} proposed sequentially doubly robust (SDR, a special case of multiply robust) methods to estimate survival probabilities conditional on covariates.

-The above nonparametric methods often rely on semiparametric efficiency theory \citep[e.g.,][]{Pfanzagl1985,Pfanzagl1990,Newey1990,Bolthausen2002} and are doubly or multiply robustness (e.g., the rejoinder to discussions of \citet{Scharfstein1999}, \citet{Robins2000}, and \citet{Bang2005}) due to Neyman orthogonality \citep[e.g.,][]{Neyman1979,Chernozhukov2018,Foster2023}.
-In this paper, we fill the gap by proposing a flexible, nonparametric, and multiply robust estimator of survival probabilities conditional on covariates for continuous time, while accounting for informative right-censoring due to time-varying covariates measured on a fixed discrete time scale.